scala/scala/11-top-level-definitions.md

 `Array[String]`.

 The `main` method of a program can be directly defined in the object, or it can be inherited.
-The scala library defines a class `scala.Application` that defines an empty inherited `main` method.
+The scala library defines a special class `scala.App` whose body acts as a `main` method.
 An objects $m$ inheriting from this class is thus a program, which executes the initializaton code of the object $m$.